Vincent Chords | Don McLean Guitar Lesson

 | Am Asus2 | C Cmaj7 | D7 | G C/G (Gmaj7) | G Gadd4 |

-The chorus is more complex, without lyrics it goes like this:
+The chorus is more intricate, and without the lyrics, it looks like this:

 | Amadd4 | D7 D7/A | G G/F# | Em Emb6 |